csuski/JMRLeague/README.md

 * [Blazor Train](https://blazortrain.com/)
 * [Nick Chapsas - Blazor Fundamentals](https://www.youtube.com/playlist?list=PLUOequmGnXxPrY79JGnF72e1Pba8z93zo)
 * [Microsoft Blazor: Building Web Applications in .NET 2nd Edition by Peter Himschoot](https://amzn.to/3eUYGJf)

+# Issues with Blazor

+Some issue I have run into working with Blazor

+* If you create a Blazor Server application, then create a Blazor WASM application you will not get the correct settings.
+To fix this, toggle the .Net Core selection back and forth between 3.0 and 3.1.
+Then you should get the proper settings for Blazor WASM
+* Sometimes there will be a lot of errors in the error log that shouldn't be there.
+The application will still run, but the errors will be listed.
+To fix this restart Visual Studio
+* Sometimes there will be a lot of errors in the error log that shouldn't be there.
+The application will _not_ run.
+In this case restarting Visual Studio will not fix it you will need to delete the \obj and \bin folders of the project(s) having issues.